ZcashFoundation/Elections/README.md

 For prospective Board Members, the expected time commitment is one video call/meeting every two months, along with sporadic email communication when the Executive Director/Chairperson needs feedback (a few hours a week on average, with some variance) and attendance at our annual conference (Zcon).
 Also please note that being on the Board is currently an unpaid position.

 And what does it mean to be a "root authority" in control of the organization?
-In our [Chairman's words](https://twitter.com/socrates1024/status/987374121892839424), their steer the Foundation and are ultimately responsible for it (e.g., hiring/firing the Executive Director, having bold visions about the Foundation's future, and working with said Executive Director to execute on them).
+In our [Chairman's words](https://twitter.com/socrates1024/status/987374121892839424), they steer the Foundation and are ultimately responsible for it (e.g., hiring/firing the Executive Director, having bold visions about the Foundation's future, and working with said Executive Director to execute on them).

 ## The Community Governance Panel